fjarri-attic/oldi-hero-translation/en/065_book1-stasimon-v.md

 "Amphitryon...
 Amphitryon, descendant of Perseus."

-"You mean to bring him back to the world of the living, Anax?!"
+"You mean to bring him back to the world of the living, Lord?!"

 "Yes.
 I broke the law once --- I'll break it twice."